aleazk/chimera-logical-anomaly-detection/README.md

 - enough support to train the primitive concept predictors;
 - careful validation of rules to avoid encoding dataset bias as normality.

 The MNIST and CIFAR-10 demonstrations illustrate the mechanism and qualitative ranking.
-Benchmark claims should be based on the structured CLEVRER, OpenImages, and VidOR experiments rather than on the toy demos.
+Benchmark claims are based on the structured CLEVRER, OpenImages, and VidOR experiments rather than on the toy demos.

 ## Citation